dongzexuan/seismic_image/README.md

 # seismic_image
-Here are some python code used to transform seismic images.
+Here is a sample python code used to transform seismic images.